Hartwell was the observatory of John Lee (1783-1866) and was used by

 chapel is seen down an avenue of trees at right.
 This lithograph is from

-a collection made by Hannah Jackson-Gwilt, daughter of Joseph Gwilt, a
+a collection made by Hannah Jackson-Gwilt, a niece of Joseph Gwilt and

 The observatory was